maxime1992/my-dev.to/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/manage-dev-to-blog-posts-with-continuous-deployment.md

 canonical_url:
 ---

+**04/2023 UPDATE**: While the overall idea of the blog post remains unchanged and is still relevant, I no longer recommend to use Travis.
+Instead use Github Actions _(or if you're not using Github, any other CI runner of your choice)_.
+The [template repo](https://github.com/maxime1992/dev.to) has been updated to use Github Actions.
+Feel free to read this blog post to get the main idea but then head over to the [template repo](https://github.com/maxime1992/dev.to) for a more up to date step by step guide.

+---

 Have you ever wished that you had a monorepo (_\*1_ ) containing all of your dev.to posts on GitHub and once you merge an update into the master branch they would just automatically be updated on dev.to?

 _1) or multiple repositories, it doesn't matter :smiley:_